sparkbox/email-lab/README.md

 1. Run the command `bundle install` to install required Ruby Gems
 2. Run the command `npm install` to install required node packages
-3. Rename `settings.sample.json` to `settings.json` and configure the following:
+3. Copy `settings.sample.json` to `settings.json` and configure the following:
     - From email address
     - Default To email address
-  - SMTP Provider settings
+    - SMTP Provider settings (see a [full list of supported providers](https://github.com/andris9/nodemailer-wellknown#supported-services))

 That's it!
 Sing and dance.
 The email template code is ready for development and testing.